bendanye/code-kata/README.md

 ## Potential Enhancement

-- [ ] Straight away random all the choices when using input parameter like -r
 - [ ] Remember what was choosen so that the next time will not pick the same problem again
 - [ ] Possbily tagging in type as some type is only pertaining to the specifc language
+- [ ] Allow to specify multiple choices

 ## Impetus